C474Q/SDSNL-FINAL-EXAMS/README.md

 *This chart illustrates the population distribution for the top 25 cities, revealing the most populous urban areas.*

 ## Model Development
-The model development process involved selecting relevant features from the dataset, including city type, year, country, and city names.
-Various machine learning models were trained, including Linear Regression, Random Forest Regressor, Decision Tree Regressor, and XGBoost Regressor.
-The data was split into training and testing sets to ensure model validation.
+We employed four regression algorithms to predict city populations:
+- Linear Regression
+- Random Forest Regressor
+- Decision Tree Regressor
+- XGBoost Regressor

 ## Model Evaluation
-The model evaluation process included calculating Mean Absolute Error (MAE) and R² Score for each model.
-The Random Forest Regressor exhibited the best performance, with a MAE of 9.57 and an R² Score of 95.61%.
-These metrics demonstrate the model's effectiveness in predicting city populations based on historical data.
+Each model was evaluated using Mean Absolute Error (MAE) and R² Score.
+The Random Forest Regressor achieved the best performance:
+- Mean Absolute Error: 9.57
+- R² Score: 95.61%

 ## Conclusion
-In conclusion, this project effectively analyzed urban population trends and developed predictive models for estimating future populations.
-The findings highlight the importance of understanding demographic changes in urban areas, which can inform policy decisions and urban planning initiatives.
+The project successfully demonstrated the ability to analyze and model city population data.
+The findings highlighted significant urbanization trends and the importance of effective data preprocessing and modeling techniques.

 ## Contributors
 ❗ NOTE: Your professor will be the one to fill this section.